The Insider (film): Production

-Al Pacino was Mann's only choice to play Lowell Bergman.
-He wanted to see the actor play a role that he had never seen him do in a movie before.
-Pacino, who had worked with Mann previously in Heat, was more than willing to take on the role.
-To research for the film, Mann and Pacino hung out with reporters from Time magazine, spent time with ABC News and Pacino actually met Bergman to help get in character.

-Pacino suggested Mann cast Christopher Plummer in the role of Mike Wallace.
-Pacino had seen the veteran actor on the stage many times and was a big fan of Plummer's work.
-Mann had also wanted to work with Plummer since the 1970s.
-Pacino told Mann to watch Plummer in Sidney Lumet's Stage Struck (1958), and afterwards he was the director's only choice to play Wallace—Plummer did not have to audition.
-He met with Mann and after several discussions was cast in the film.

 For the scene in which the deposition hearing takes place, the filmmakers used the actual courtroom in Pascagoula, Mississippi, where the deposition was given.

 Accuracy

-The Insider was adapted from "The Man Who Knew Too Much", an influential article on tobacco industry whistleblower Jeffrey Wigand, written by journalist Marie Brenner for the May 1996 issue of Vanity Fair.
+The Insider is adapted from "The Man Who Knew Too Much", an influential article on tobacco industry whistleblower Jeffrey Wigand, written by journalist Marie Brenner for the May 1996 issue of Vanity Fair.

-Mike Wallace said that two-thirds of the film was quite accurate, but he disagreed with the film's portrayal of his role in the events; in particular, he objected to the impression that he would have taken a long time to protest CBS's corporate policies.
+Mike Wallace said that two-thirds of the film was quite accurate, but he disagreed with the film's portrayal of his role in the events.
+In particular, he objected to the impression that he would have taken a long time to protest CBS's corporate policies.